BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

     std::cout << "foo() returns " << doubler(2, 3);	// 2 and 3 are the arguments of the
 }													// function call of multiplier().
 ```
 Note that function arguments may not always be evaluated left to right.
-If
+If several parameters consist of function outputs, ensure that the order in which they are called doesn't matter.
+If it does matter, run the functions separately and define their outputs as variables in the correct order before passing them in as arguments.
 ```cpp
 func(a(), b()); // a() or b() may be called first.
 ```